 The Network promotes the inclusion of children with varying needs and abilities, in their communities, by providing a forum for networking, education, professional development, and collaborative advocacy for Resource Teachers and Consultants across the Province of Ontario.

-Child & Family Collaborative (CFC) was established by and for the community of professionals in York Region who provide early development and child care services to children aged prenatal to twelve.
-Committed to principles of prevention and education, CFC creates proactive opportunities for professional development, life-long learning, research, early intervention and investment in the early years – all aimed at improving early development and child care services for children aged prenatal to twelve and their families in York.
+Committed to principles of prevention and education, CFC creates proactive opportunities for professional development, life-long learning, research, early intervention and investment in the early years – all aimed at improving early development and child care services for children aged prenatal to twelve and their families in York region.

-CACPT offers both online and face to play therapy training throughout Canada.
-More information on their website.
+CAPT offers both online and face to play therapy training throughout Canada.

-This guide provides an overview to incorporating music education into early childhood settings while fulfilling Continuous Professional Learning requirements.
-The guide and accompanying sound files are now available free of charge from http://learning.rcmusic.ca/royal-conservatory-school/teacher-and-artist-training.
+An overview to incorporating music education into early childhood settings while fulfilling Continuous Professional Learning requirements.

 The Ontario NonProfit Network is an independent network focused on policy, advocacy, and services to create positive change for Ontario’s nonprofits and charities.